CSCfi/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 ---
+topic: connecting
-title: Log in Puhti with ssh
+title: Tutorial - Log in Puhti with ssh
 ---

 # Log in Puhti with ssh